Laboratory Training 1

 languages and platforms.
 For example, the C++ standard includes the Standard Template Library (STL), which provides

-separate data structures for storing collections of objects, such as vector
+separate data structures for storing collections of objects, such as vector, list, set, etc., and separate template

 Its approach to the implementation of algorithms was provided in the Java 2 Collection Framework.